-By joining this course, students acquire a profound understanding of the issues involved in design, and develop skills related to design thinking, research methodologies and problem solving, while they will be encouraged and supported to be creative and critical in their approach.
+By joining and completing this programme, students acquire a profound understanding of the issues involved in design, and develop skills related to design thinking, research methodologies, and problem solving, while they will be encouraged and supported to be creative and critical in their approach.
 Further, they are exposed to and required to become competent in a wide range of traditional and digital media, mastering the technical and production aspects of design.
 This mix of capabilities acquired through their studies will place them in a most favourable position in terms of employability at the current juncture in Greece, and beyond.
+This is also facilitated by the fact that upon completing their studies Vakalo alumni are holders of a UK degree, awarded by the University, thus offering, by virtue of this validation, a guarantee of closely monitored quality and international recognition.
 The College offers guidance on career issues, the writing of CVs and the preparation of portfolios.
-With regard to your future career prospects the excellent links and reputation of the Vakalo provide a constant flow of information on job vacancies and career opportunities sent by employers to the Vakalo, which is transmitted to students both through the Registry and the Alumni Association recently set up.
+With regard to their future career prospects the excellent links and reputation of the Vakalo provide a constant flow of information on job vacancies and career opportunities sent by employers to the Vakalo, which are transmitted to students through the Vakalo admin services.